Carotid and Vertebral Artery Stenting

 What happens after the procedure?

-Once the procedure has finished, you will then spend time in the postoperative care unit (recovery).
-You will be closely monitored and then you will go back to the ward once it is safe to do so.
-However, sometimes it is necessary for you to go to the critical care unit where there are more facilities to treat and monitor you, if that is what your interventional radiologists recommends.
+Once the procedure has finished, you will then spend time in the post-operative care unit (recovery).
+You will be closely monitored and then go back to the ward once it is safe to do so.
+On rare occasions, it is necessary for you to go to the critical care unit where there are more facilities to treat and monitor you, if that is what your interventional radiologists recommends.

 What are the risks of stenting?

-The procedure will not be carried out unless the benefits outweigh any possible risks.
-You will have discussed the procedure and the risks associated with your neurologist/ interventional neuro-radiologist/ neurosurgeon.
+The procedure will be carried out unless the benefits outweigh any possible risks.
+You will have discussed the procedure and the risks associated with your neurologist/interventional neuroradiologist/neurosurgeon.
 You will have given your consent before you go ahead with the procedure.

-- Stroke or stroke-like symptoms such as weakness or numbness in an arm or leg, problems with speech or problems with speech.
+• Stroke or stoke-like symptoms such as weakness or numbness in an arm or leg, problems with speech

 When will I go home?